sccannan/MTGA-Deck-Randomizer/README.md

 	* 60-250 cards, historic legal, commons or uncommons only
 * Pauper
 	* 60+ cards, standard legal, commons only

+## Usage
+### Installation
+* This program requires python3, which a guide for installation can be downloaded [HERE](https://wiki.python.org/moin/BeginnersGuide/Download)
+* This program requires tkinter, which a guide for installation can be downloaded [HERE](https://tkdocs.com/tutorial/install.html)

+### Running the program
+* To run the program in Windows, simply double click on "randomizer.py".
+For Linux/MacOS, in the terminal navigate to the directory where "randomizer.py" is and do "python3 randomizer.py"

 ## Key
 * Sets: Check the sets you want to play with